SACOG/GIS-tools/OSM/OSM-quick-guide.md

 [GDAL](https://gdal.org/), or GeoData Abstraction Library, is a suite of tools for working with raster and vector spatial data.

-[OGR2OGR](https://gdal.org/programs/ogr2ogr.html) is a command-line (or GUI) tool for converting between various types of vector spatial data, such as between OSM and SHP, OSM and JSON, etc.
+[OGR2OGR](https://gdal.org/programs/ogr2ogr.html) is a command-line (or GUI) tool for converting between various types of vector spatial data, such as between OSM and SHP, OSM and JSON, etc. OGR2OGR is a component of GDAL.

 ## Example OGR2OGR commands